 was whole and tangible, when every day

-gave intimations of a fuller worth:
+gave intimations of a greater worth:

 that in a country's past its future lay.